flutter/website/src/docs/release/breaking-changes/layout-builder-optimization.md

 ## Context

 [LayoutBuilder][2] and [SliverLayoutBuilder][3] call the [builder][4] function
-more often than necessary to fulfil their primary goal of allowing apps to adapt their widget structure to parent layout constraints.
+more often than necessary to fulfill their primary goal of allowing apps to adapt their widget structure to parent layout constraints.
 This has led to less efficient and jankier applications because widgets are rebuilt unnecessarily.

 This transitively affects [OrientationBuilder][5] as well.

-In order to improve app performance the [LayoutBuilder optimization][1] was made, which results in the `builder` function to be called less often.
+In order to improve app performance the [LayoutBuilder optimization][1] was made, which results in calling the `builder` function less often.

 Apps that rely on this function to be called with a certain frequency may break.
 The app may exhibit some combination of the following symptoms: